komapc/apertium-ido-epo/README.md

 Each subdirectory is an independent project with its own README:
 - See `apertium/README.md` for Apertium pair documentation
 - See `tools/extractor/ido-esperanto-extractor/README.md` for extractor docs
+- See [Vortaro](https://github.com/komapc/vortaro) for the simple dictionary
-- See [Vortaro](https://github.com/komapc/vortaro) for the web translator (moved to separate repository)
+- See [Ido-Epo Translator](https://github.com/komapc/ido-epo-translator) for the full translator

 ## Documentation